Catholic Church in New Zealand: Māori

-Following 1850, the Māori mission continued in the Auckland diocese in an attenuated form and could not be revived until after the New Zealand Wars of the 1860s.
+After 1850, the Māori mission continued in the Auckland diocese in an attenuated form and could not be revived until after the New Zealand Wars of the 1860s.
 The survival of the Māori church during the remaining decades of the 19th century was in large part due to Māori catechists – many of them trained at Pompallier's St Mary's Seminary.
 James McDonald was the only missionary to the Māori in the late 1870s.
 In 1880, Archbishop Steins, the Bishop of Auckland, gave McDonald charge of the Māori mission.
 In 1886, Bishop John Edmund Luck obtained Mill Hill Fathers for the mission.
 In spite of inadequate resources, the priests were very active.
 Some, like Father Carl Kreijmborg, were "builder-priests", themselves erecting churches.
 They also started credit unions, piggeries, dairy farms, and co-operative stores.
 Many of the priests were German or Dutch and they made lifelong commitments to their Māori communities.
 Some became more proficient in Māori than in English.

-In the Wellington diocese the Marists continued their work, to a limited extent, amongst Māori, notably at Otāki.
+In the Wellington diocese the Marists continued their work, to a limited extent, amongst Māori, notably at Ōtaki.
 Mother Aubert (see below) contributed significantly in Hawke's Bay and later in Jerusalem.
 Catholic secondary schools for Māori were established: St Joseph's Māori Girls' College, Napier (1867) by the Sisters of Our Lady of the Missions; Hato Petera College, Northcote (1928) by the Mill Hill Fathers (later staffed by the Marist Brothers who had arrived in New Zealand in 1876); and, in 1948, Hato Paora College was opened by the Marist Fathers.
-The first Māori priest, Father Wiremu Te Awhitu was ordained in 1944, and the first Māori bishop, Bishop Max Mariu was ordained in 1988.
+The first Māori Catholic priest, Father Wiremu Te Awhitu was ordained in 1944, and the first Māori Catholic bishop, Bishop Max Mariu was ordained in 1988.